jmcbroome/circleseq/README.md

 Reference and simulated input data have been provided to run an example to ensure correctly installed dependencies.

 To call the test case, simply input at the command line:

 "snakemake simulated_yeast_errors.txt"

+Or

+"snakemake simulated_yeast_errors.png"

+To include the optional graphing step.